dotnet/ai-samples/src/build-2024/docs/Exercise/01 Hello Semantic Kernel.md

 1. Add `using Microsoft.SemanticKernel;` to the top of Program.cs.

-1. Add a compilation model name.
-To learn more about OpenAI model versions and their capabilities refer [this](https://platform.openai.com/docs/models/overview).
+1. Add a model to use for chat completions [Learn more about OpenAI model versions and their capabilities](https://platform.openai.com/docs/models/overview).

     ```csharp
     string openAIChatCompletionModelName = "gpt-3.5-turbo"; // this could be other models like "gpt-4o".